TakudzwaMzembegwa/librarysys/README.md

 # LibrarySys

-A mobile app for loaning books from the library.
+A desktop library app for loaning books from the library.

 ## `Project contributors:`